Zhuzhou Hunan, China Travel Guide

 Meals are communal.
 Do not stick chopsticks upright in rice; do not point with chopsticks.
 Offering food to others is polite.
 Tipping is not customary or expected and may be impolite.

 Avoid discussing sensitive political topics regarding the Chinese government, Tibet, Xinjiang, Taiwan, or Tiananmen Square.
-Avoid overt criticism of China.
+Avoid overt criticism of The people's republic of china.
 The number 4 is unlucky (sounds like "death").

 Society generally remains conservative.
 Public displays of affection are less common.
 Homosexuality is not illegal but is not widely discussed or availablely accepted in mainstream society.